KyberNetwork/developer-portal/docs/api-kybernetworkproxy.md

 | `dest`    | ERC20 | destination ERC20 token contract address |
 | `srcQty`  | uint  | wei amount of source ERC20 token         |
 **Returns:**\
-The expected exchange rate and slippage rate
+The expected exchange rate and slippage rate.
+Note that these returned values are in 18 decimals regardless of the destination token's decimals.
 ___
 Web3 Example:
 ```js